Local Performance Assessment Clause Samples

 Local Performance Assessment.
 Grantees must periodically review the performance data they report to SAMHSA (as required above), assess their progress, and use this information to improve management of their grant projects.
 The assessment should be designed to help you determine whether you are achieving the goals, objectives, and outcomes you intend to achieve and whether adjustments need to be made to your project.
 Performance assessments also should be used to determine whether your project is having/will have the intended impact on behavioral health disparities.
 You will be required to report on your progress achieved, barriers encountered, and efforts to overcome these barriers in a performance assessment report to be submitted at least annually.
 At a minimum, your performance assessment should include the required performance measures identified above.
 You may also consider outcome and process questions, such as the following: What was the effect of intervention on key outcome goals?
 What program/contextual/cultural/linguistic factors were associated with outcomes?
 What individual factors were associated with outcomes, including race/ethnicity/sexual identity (sexual orientation/gender identity)?
 How durable were the effects?
 How closely did implementation match the plan?
 What types of changes were made to the originally proposed plan?
 What types of changes were made to address behavioral health disparities, including the use of National CLAS Standards?
 What led to the changes in the original plan?
 What effect did the changes have on the planned intervention and performance assessment?
 Who provided (program staff) what services (modality, type, intensity, duration), to whom (individual characteristics), in what context (system, community), and at what cost (facilities, personnel, dollars)?

 Local Performance Assessment.
-Grantees must periodically review the performance data they report to SAMHSA (as required above), assess their progress, and use this information to improve management of their grant projects.
-The assessment should be designed to help you determine whether you are achieving the goals, objectives, and outcomes you intend to achieve and whether adjustments need to be made to your project.
-Performance assessments also should be used to determine whether your project is having/will have the intended impact on behavioral health disparities.
+Grantees must periodically review the performance data they report to SAMHSA (as required above) and assess their progress and use this information to improve management of their grant projects.
+The assessment should be designed to help you determine whether you are achieving the goals, objectives and outcomes you intend to achieve and whether adjustments need to be made to your project.
+Performance assessments should be used also to determine whether your project is having/will have the intended impact on behavioral health disparities.
 You will be required to report on your progress achieved, barriers encountered, and efforts to overcome these barriers in a performance assessment report to be submitted at least annually.
+The performance assessment report should be included in your annual and final reports.
+If performance problems are identified, the GPO may direct the grantee to conduct more frequent assessments or ask for additional items/clarifying information.
 At a minimum, your performance assessment should include the required performance measures identified above.
 You may also consider outcome and process questions, such as the following:

 Local Performance Assessment.
 Grantees must develop an Evaluation Plan as part of the Comprehensive Expansion Plan to be submitted six months after award.
 The Evaluation Plan should be designed to help grantees assess their progress and use this information to improve management of their grant.
 The assessment should be designed to help you determine whether you are achieving the goals, objectives, and outcomes you intend to achieve and whether adjustments need to be made to your project.
 Performance assessments should also be used to determine whether your project is having/will have the intended impact on behavioral health disparities.
 You will be required to report on your progress achieved, barriers encountered, and efforts to overcome these barriers in an Evaluation Report to be submitted annually.
 Your Evaluation Plan (and Reports) must include both process and outcomes evaluation components.
 Examples of process evaluation components include: number of providers or stakeholders trained; number of products developed; technical assistance provided to communities or partners; partnerships/collaborative activities initiated; numbers of children/parents screened and number of children/families served.
 As part of the outcome evaluation, all grantees must also select one systems outcome, one child or family outcome, and a community- or population-level indicator for at least one of the identified outcomes.
 Examples of systems outcomes grantees might consider include: measures of collaboration;, social network analyses; workforce development outcomes such as changes in provider practice; policy changes; and infrastructure changes such as the development of integrated data systems.
 Examples of child/family outcomes that grantees might consider include: improved parent-child interactions; decreased parental stress; decreased parental depression; improvements in children’s social skills; and decreased child behavior problems.
 Examples of community- or population-level indicators include: rates of children expelled from child care; rates of parental depression; and proportion of policies focused on child health and safety.
 Grantees must measure outcomes using the most rigorous methods feasible, and must include the collection of baseline data.
 The Evaluation Plan requires review and approval by the Government Project Officer.
 The annual Evaluation Reports will be reviewed by the Government Project Officer and discussed with the grantee annually.
 No less than 15 percent and no more than 20 per...